-- e) Recommend award of MPhil7 (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): These corrections must be made within four or twelve weeks respectively from the date of the oral examination.
+- d) Recommend award of MPhil6: for those candidates who fail to achieve the standard for the award of a PhD but who nevertheless satisfy the criteria for the award of the degree of MPhil. - e) Recommend award of MPhil7 (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): These corrections must be made within four or twelve weeks respectively from the date of the oral examination.
 The internal examiner is responsible for ensuring that 'editorial and presentational corrections' or 'minor deficiencies' are corrected by the candidate.
 The degree will not be awarded until confirmation that the corrections have been completed is received - f) Referral for MPhil1 (see 15) - g) Fail: the candidate has no further opportunity for submission. - 15.
 If the thesis is not considered to be of sufficiently high standard to recommend the award of the degree of Doctor of Philosophy but there is evidence of the potential of a successful PhD or MPhil submission, then on the recommendation of the examiners either: - a) The candidate will be granted permission to resubmit the work in a revised form for the degree of PhD within a period of eighteen months, on one occasion only and on payment of an additional fee. - b) The candidate will be granted permission to resubmit the work in a revised form for the degree of MPhil within a period of twelve months, on one occasion only and on payment of an additional fee. - 16.
 Any candidate whose thesis has been referred for the degree of PhD may, subject to approval by the Head of their School, exercise the option of resubmitting a revised thesis for consideration for the award of the degree of Master of Philosophy. - 17.
-The recommendation of the examiners is subject to confirmation by the Gradu ate Board's Examinations Group which will consider the examiners' report.
+The recommendation of the examiners is subject to confirmation by the Graduate Board's Examinations Group which will consider the examiners' report.
 In the case of joint awards with another institution the recommendation of the Examiners is also subject to confirmation by the other institution. - 18.
 Candidates for the Integrated degrees of PhD and Master are required to meet the learning outcomes for both the degrees of PhD and Master, which are described in the additional information for the specific Integrated degree programme.